brunovmartini/projects-core-service/README.md

 source .venv/bin/activate
 ```

-With the virtual environment created and activated, run the following command:
+With the virtual environment created and activated, run the following command to install the dependencies:
 ```jsx
 pip install -r requirements.txt
 ```

-To start the docker container the following command must be used:
+Start the docker container the following command:
 ```jsx
 docker compose up
 ```

-To run the application locally on http://127.0.0.1:5000/ and create the database tables automatically:
+To run the application locally on http://127.0.0.1:5000/ and create the database tables automatically, run the following command in a new terminal:

 ```jsx
 python main.py
 ```

-To run unit tests and integration tests, the following command must be typed on the root folder in a different terminal or with the application stopped:
+To run unit tests and integration tests, run the following command on the root folder in a different terminal or with the application stopped:

 ```jsx
 pytest